rajkishor09/angular-camera-poc/README.md

 # angular-camera-poc
-Web cam POC app in Angular 7 and Material UI
+Small app in Angular 7 and Material UI to live feed web stream.